-Vertical sleeve gastrectomy (VSG), also commonly called gastric sleeve surgery, is the most performed bariatric surgery in the United States and worldwide.
-Each year, approximately 150,000 patients in the U.S. undergo VSG surgery, and 380,000 worldwide.
+Laparoscopic Sleeve Gastrectomy ( (LSG or VGS), also commonly called Gastric Sleeve Surgery, is the most performed bariatric surgery in the United States and worldwide.
+Each year, approximately 150,000 patients in the U.S. undergo VSG surgery and 380,000 worldwide.

 Sometimes, patients begin to gain back the weight they lost, and in some cases, the weight they gain can surpass their original weight.
 What causes this to happen?
 Can anything be done to stop the weight gain?
 Today we will discuss weight regain after gastric sleeve surgery and what can be done to stop it.

-- Although not as common as with gastric bypass patients, about 25% of gastric sleeve patients can become ill if they eat sugar-laden, fried, or processed foods.
-If they eat the wrong types of foods, they are at risk for dumping syndrome, which causes nausea, cold sweats, diarrhea, fatigue, flushing, heart palpitations, sweating, low blood pressure, etc.
+Although not as common as with gastric bypass patients, about 25% of gastric sleeve patients can become ill if they eat sugar-laden, fried, or processed foods.
+If they eat the wrong types of foods, they are at risk for dumping syndrome, which causes nausea, cold sweats, diarrhea, fatigue, flushing, heart palpitations, sweating, and low blood pressure.

 What Causes Weight Regain After Gastric Sleeve Surgery?

 Obesity is a complex disease, and many factors can influence a patient’s ability to lose weight and maintain that loss.
 Some of the factors that can influence a patient’s ability to lose or maintain weight include:

 Patients must change their lifestyle habits after undergoing bariatric surgery if they desire to lose weight and keep it off.
 Patients must take action to achieve successful and sustainable weight loss.
 Bariatric surgery serves as a tool to help manage some of these challenges.

 A rare gene, or combination of genes, can affect appetite or metabolism rate.

 Sometimes obesity is linked to a medical condition such as Cushing syndrome or medical issues that inhibit physical activity, such as arthritis.